girlscript/winter-of-contributing/Web_Development/FrontEnd/High Resolution Display in CSS/Retina Display for High Resolution.md

 ### Display Resolution

-The display resolution of the device such as laptop monitor,smart tv is that the variety of different pixels in every space that may be displayed. ...
-In digital mensuration, the display resolution run in pixels per inch (PPI).
+The display resolution of the device such as laptop monitor,smart tv is that the variety of different pixels in every space that may be displayed.In digital mensuration, the display resolution run in pixels per inch (PPI).

 There are two types of display resolution we can define :-